bvbunnik/COVID-19-enhanced-shielding/README.md

 ## Running the Code
 ### R
 R code should run without further modification (after installing pre-requisite packages).
-The chosen directory where plots are saved can be altered by changing the 'setwd()' function at the top of each script.
+The chosen directory where plots are saved can be altered by changing the `setwd()` function at the top of each script.
 Plots are automatically saved in the chosen working directory if each script is run.

-Code to run analysis of the population structure 'Enhanced_Shielding_PopStruct_FigS3_5.R' (Figure S3 & 5) require the corresponding '.csv' files to be present in the User's chosen working directory.
+Code to run analysis of the population structure `Enhanced_Shielding_PopStruct_FigS3_5.R` (Figure S3 & 5) require the corresponding `.csv` files to be present in the User's chosen working directory.
-The name of '.csv' correspond to each population structure analysed and represent simulations implemented in C++ and imported into R for graphical output.
+The name of `.csv` correspond to each population structure analysed and represent simulations implemented in C++ and imported into R for graphical output.

 ### C++
 **WIP**